-My ear drums are near bursting, my arse is being grabbed and my eyes are sore from the cigarette smoke.
-Apart from that I’m having a ball.
+My eardrums are near bursting, my arse is being grabbed and my eyes are sore from the cigarette smoke.
+Apart from that, I’m having a ball.
 I’m sure the Global warming problem would be solved in an instant if they closed all these places down.
 Do people actually do this for enjoyment or is it some sort of self-flagellation to cleanse the soul?
-‘Holy shit’ it’s good to be out in the street.
+‘Holy shit’ it’s good to be out on the street.
 But why is everyone whistling?
 They aren’t James.
 It’s just that you have been subjected to an abnormally high level of noise for the last couple of hours, you’ve probably got chronic tinnitus and your eardrums are probably damaged beyond repair.
 As you have probably guessed this is a conversation I’m having with myself as I can barely hear anyone else.

 ‘Why are you leaving?’ whistles a young Englishman as I stagger down the hundreds of steps to the street below.